Galley proof: Historical galley proofs

 Proof, in the typographical sense, is a term that dates to around 1600.
-The primary goal of proofing is to create a tool for verification that the job is accurate.
+The primary goal of proofing is to create a tool for verification that the job is accurate separate from the pages produced on the press.
 All needed or suggested changes are physically marked on paper proofs or electronically marked on electronic proofs by the author, editor, and proofreaders.
 The compositor, typesetter, or printer receives the edited copies, corrects and re-arranges the type or the pagination, and arranges for the press workers to print the final or published copies.

 Galley proofs or galleys are so named because in the days of hand-set letterpress printing in the 1650s, the printer would set the page into "galleys", metal trays into which type was laid and tightened into place.
 A small proof press would then be used to print a limited number of copies for proofreading.
 Galley proofs are thus, historically speaking, galleys printed on a proof press.

 From the printer's point of view, the galley proof, as it originated during the era of hand-set physical type, had two primary purposes, those being to check that the compositor had set the copy accurately (because sometimes individual pieces of type did get put in the wrong case after use) and that the type was free of defects (because type metal is comparatively soft, so type can get damaged).

 Once a defect-free galley proof was produced, the publishing house requested a number of galley proofs to be run off for distribution to editors and authors for a final reading and corrections to the text before the type was fixed in the case for printing.